-Though The Physics of Golf shared the information years ago (the second edition is dated 1999).
+The Physics of Golf shared the information years ago (the second edition is dated 1999).
 The information is available elsewhere too (like here and here – thanks to John Graham for those links).
 All of those works are fairly scientific, and though widely read and understood among the scientific component of the golf industry, the average golfer (and golf instructor) remained unaware.

-One year ago marked a turning point in the battle of current, correct information versus “the way we’ve always told people to do it.”
+The late 2000s marked a turning point in the battle of current, correct information versus “the way we’ve always told people to do it.”
 In January, 2009 Trackman – makers of a popular launch monitor – publicly released information in their newsletter which shared the information in an accessible, easy to understand format.
 Again, while the scientific community – and a few instructors and golfers – knew this already, the Trackman newsletter was significant simply because of the easy digestibility.

 From the January newsletter’s article “The Secret of the Straight Shot” here (emphasis added):